Medication costs: Effects on consumers

 When the price of medicine goes up the quality of life of consumers who need the medicine decreases.
 Consumers who have increased costs for medicine are more likely to change their lifestyle to spend less money on groceries, entertainment, and routine family needs.
 They are more likely to go into debt or postpone paying their existing debts.
 High drug prices can prevent people from saving for retirement.
 It is not uncommon for typical people to have challenges paying medical bills.
 Some people fail to get the medical care they need due to lack of money to pay for it.
 In low and middle income countries up to 90% of people pay for medications out of pocket.
 A November 2020 study by the West Health Policy Center stated that more than 1.1 million senior citizens in the U.S. Medicare program are expected to die prematurely over the next decade because they will be unable to afford their prescription medications, requiring an additional $17.7 billion to be spent annually on avoidable medical costs due to health complications.

+The effects of high prescription costs on consumers also affects their long-term health and overall life expectancy.
+When properly used, a medication can benefit a patient and cure their disease.
+When a patient cannot afford to pay for their medication, they lose out on the optimal benefits of proper and adequate dosages.
+High prescription costs don't just affect patients in the short run, but also deteriorates their overall quality of life, as they are exposed to chronic illnesses that could have been prevented by that first prescription.
+Evidence from studies indicates that insulin therapy as a treatment for patients with high glucose levels that are not yet diabetic, leads to a decrease in insulin resistance, which benefits patients.